 It’s better to buy a survival knife that comes with a sharpener.
 For instance, you can get a lightweight, effective pocket knife sharpener on Amazon or your nearest supplies store.
 These tools are usually made from whetstone or diamond stone and come in handy, especially when you’re not an experienced survivalist.

 However, things happen, and you may forget or lose your knife sharpener during a hike or exploration expedition in the wilderness.
 In such cases, you’ll need to find natural knife sharpeners from the surrounding.
-Furthermore, you can put your creative foot forward and improvise sharpening tools from some artificial objects that you come across.
+Furthermore, you can put your creative foot forward and improvise sharpening tools from artificial objects you come across.

 So, let’s have a look at practical tools that you can use to sharpen your knives in the wild: